ehrpg/qstar/docs/index.md

 A failed check doesn't necessarily mean, that the check completely failed.
 E.g. when climbing, a failed check might simply mean, that there was no progress while climbing.
-Or a failed sailing check might mean, that the voyage took a few days longer.
+Or a failed sailing check might mean, that the voyage takes a few days longer.

 ### Contests

-When two parties compete with each other in the same or even different skills and stats, both parties have to make a check.
+When two parties compete with each other in the same or even different [Skill](/character/skills#skills) and stats, both parties have to make a check.
 The party with the higher result wins the contest.
 On a tie both parties roll again.

 ### Difficulty Level